sonatype/nexus-ruby-support/README.md

 This repository contains components and Nexus plugins to enhance Nexus with Ruby support.
 Stay tuned!

-This plugin is powered with JRuby.
+This plugin is powered by JRuby.

 Build